methanoliver/pandoc-fimfic/README.md

 Actually getting sidenotes you're happy with requires further configuration, see below.
-Beware: Fimfiction does not have a clearfix between paragraphs, which means that an overly long footnote block in a figure tag -- which is how you get sidenotes -- will interfere with footnote blocks for subsequent paragraphs, story footer, comments, and the rest of the site user interface.
+Beware: Fimfiction does not have a clearfix between paragraphs, which means that an overly long footnote block in a figure tag -- which is how you get sidenotes -- can interfere with footnote blocks for subsequent paragraphs and the paragraphs themselves.

 #### fimfic-footnote-scale ####